OSC/openondemand.org/index.md

 ## Run your own live demo

-There are 2 ways you can have a demo Open OnDemand instance running in minutes:
+There are three ways you can have a demo Open OnDemand instance running in minutes:
+1. Using [Docker](https://www.docker.com/).
+Just follow the instructions in the [HPC Toolset Tutorial](https://github.com/ubccr/hpc-toolset-tutorial)
-1. Using [Vagrant](https://www.vagrantup.com/).
+2. Using [Vagrant](https://www.vagrantup.com/).
 Just follow the steps listed in the [ood-images-full](https://github.com/OSC/ood-images-full) README.
-2. Using the [Science Gateways](https://sciencegateways.org/) hosting service.
+3. Using the [Science Gateways](https://sciencegateways.org/) hosting service.
 Instructions are listed in the [sgci-ood-image](https://github.com/OSC/sgci-ood-image/blob/master/how_to_setup_ood_on_sgci_with_the_image/index.md) README.

 ## Project and Feature Roadmap
 ### Upcoming Releases